Evident LogoOlympus Logo

 Since PCI generates TFM images using only the phase information from the elementary A-scans and not the amplitude, HTHA can potentially be detected in its earlier stages.
 This is because the diffraction response from these small reflectors is highly coherent compared to large specular reflectors such as the back wall.
 The orientation of the defect is also less important for the same reasons.
 Since each small “edge” in the defect emits a diffraction signal, the direction and orientation can easily be seen.

-HTHA damage imaged using the PCI mode of the OmniScan X3 64 flaw detector.
+HTHA damage imaged using PCI, an imaging mode offered on the OmniScan X4 flaw detector.

-PCI has shown to provide better images of early stage HTHA than amplitude-based techniques.
+PCI has shown to provide better images of HTHA at an earlier stage than amplitude-based techniques.

 2. Wet Hydrogen Sulfide (H2S) Damage